 This account does not, however, reduce the social to the psychological, because the psychology of individuals cannot be understood without appreciating the centrality of the social to the self.
-Many psychologists have observed that group membership and the difference between in-groups and out-groups is an important part of self-identity (Tajfel, 1974; Brewer and Yuki, 2007).
-What individuals do is greatly affected by how they think of themselves as the result of ongoing interactions with various groups.
+Many psychologists have observed that group membership and distinctions between in-groups and out-groups are an important part of self-identity (Tajfel, 1974; Brewer & Yuki, 2007).
+What individuals do is greatly affected by how they think of themselves in relation to ongoing interactions with various groups.
 Individuals are social in that a person's thinking and behavior depends substantially on representation of and interaction with other people.
-It is an exaggeration to conclude from such interactions that the social constitutes the individual in the way that individuals constitute groups: for a rigorous analysis of constitution, see Findlay and Thagard (forthcoming-b).
+It is an exaggeration to conclude from such interactions that the social constitutes the individual in the way that individuals constitute groups; for a rigorous analysis of such constitution, see Findlay and Thagard (2011).

 Nevertheless, the mutual relevance of the social and the psychological shows the need for an alternative to both simplistic individualism and obfuscatory holism.

-This chapter proposes such an alternative: the method of multilevel interacting mechanisms, or MIM.
+This chapter proposes such an alternative: the method of multilevel interacting mechanisms.
 Historical and cultural explanations need not be restricted to psychological and social levels, but can also benefit from incorporating neural and molecular mechanisms.
 The value of considering multilevel mechanisms can be shown by considering explanations of the surprising and disturbing frequency of suicide in aboriginal communities in Canada and elsewhere.
-This chapter shows how explanation of suicide in aboriginal communities can fruitfully operate on multiple levels with factors including social forces, cognitive-affective structures, and underlying neural and molecular operations.
+This chapter shows how explanation of suicide in aboriginal communities can fruitfully operate on multiple levels, with factors including social forces, cognitive-affective structures, and underlying neural and molecular operations.

-New tools are required to analyze the mental structures that underlie social interactions, and this chapter applies a new technique called cognitive-affective mapping (Thagard, 2010-b; Findlay and Thagard, forthcoming-a).
+New tools are required to analyze the mental structures that underlie social interactions.
+As such, this chapter applies a new technique called cognitive-affective mapping (Thagard, 2010b; Findlay & Thagard, in press).
 A cognitive-affective map is a diagram that displays not only the conceptual structure of people's views but also their emotional nature, showing the positive and negative values attached to concepts and goals.
-This technique is based on HOTCO, a model of how people make decisions and other inferences through emotional coherence (Thagard, 2006).
-Hence cognitive-affective maps can be used not only to describe cultural thought but also to explain resulting actions by members of cultural groups.
+This technique is based on HOTCO (an abbreviation of hot coherence), a model of how people make decisions and other inferences through emotional coherence (Thagard, 2006).
+Cognitive-affective maps can be used not only to describe cultural thought, but also to explain resulting actions by members of cultural groups.

-From the MIM perspective, dealing with social problems such as aboriginal suicide requires changes at multiple levels.
-Some of the changes needed are conceptual, for example the replacement of historically inaccurate and pejorative terms like "Indian" by more historically accurate and reputable ones such as "aboriginal", "native American", and "First Nations".
+From the perspective of multilevel interacting mechanisms, alleviating social problems such as aboriginal suicide requires change at multiple levels.
+Some of the changes needed are conceptual, such as the replacement of historically inaccurate and pejorative terms like "Indian" by more historically accurate and reputable like "aboriginal," "native American," and "First Nations."
 Hacking (1999) described the looping effect of human kinds, in which adding new ways of categorizing social groups can contribute to changes in the ways in which those groups interact.
-This chapter introduces the idea of revalencing, which means changing the emotional values of the concepts used to guide social interactions.
+This chapter introduces the idea of revalencing, changing the emotional values of the concepts used to guide social interactions.
 Hacking's looping effect and revalencing can be understood as the result of multilevel interacting mechanisms, ranging from the social to the molecular.

 Another tool helpful for understanding the relation between the individual and social is computational modeling of group interactions.
-Agent-based modeling has become a standard technique in social science and artificial intelligence (Sun, 2006, 2008), explaining the operations of groups in terms of the computationally intelligent behavior of individuals.
+Agentbased modeling has become a standard technique in social science and artificial intelligence (Sun, 2006, 2008) to explain the operations of groups in terms of the computationally intelligent behavior of individuals.
 This chapter presents a new model, HOTCO 4, that extends agent-based modeling to consider a higher level of group dynamics.